-With the S-shaped woofer of the Playbase, you get a deeper and richer bass.
-This makes the low frequencies pop even more, which is great if you want toe-tapping music or room-shaking explosions in movies or TV shows.
+With the S-shaped woofer of the Playbase, you get a deeper and richer experience with the lows.
+This makes the low frequencies pop more, which is great for toe-tapping music or living room-shaking explosions when you stream movies or television shows.

-This extra woofer is absent in the Playbar, which results in a duller bass sound.
-While this is true, our audio tests in our listening room reflect that this soundbar sounds slightly better than the Playbase.
+This extra woofer is absent in the Playbar, which results in a duller sound of low frequencies.
+While this is true, our sound tests in our listening room reflect that this sound bar sounds slightly better than the Sonos Playbase.

 This speaker provides a more well-balanced soundstage compared to the Playbase.
-The latter’s S-woofer makes the bass overpowering at times, and it’s even too loud if you watch heavily-sounded movies like Transformers or Inception.
+The latter’s S-woofer makes the lows overpowering at times, and it’s too loud if you watch heavily-sounded movies like Transformers or Inception.

-When it comes to the Playbar’s audio, the bass isn’t overkilled even in scenes with loud explosions.
+When it comes to the Playbar’s sound, the lows aren’t overkilled even in scenes with loud explosions.
 We find this an advantage instead of a flaw since this Sonos soundbar evens the playing field with the lows and highs.

 Both the Playbar and the Playbase speakers have the same price.
 However, if you wish to add more Sonos speakers, such us setting up with Sonos Play 3, to your home setup, that can also bump up the price.

-But since the Playbar can be wall-mounted, you must buy a wall-mounting kit.
-It’s quite an inconvenience that the kit is not included in the package itself, especially since most soundbars that can be wall-mounted already have everything you need in the box.
+But since the Playbar can be wall-mounted, you must purchase a wall-mount kit.
+It’s quite an inconvenience that the wall-mount kit is not included in the price of the package itself, especially since most products that can be wall-mounted already have everything you need in the box.

-But in the end, it’s only a matter of preference which device you choose.
-In this aspect of the Sonos Playbase VS Playbar comparison, there’s no winner since they’re both at the same price point and with the same pros and cons despite some differences.
+In the price aspect of the Sonos Playbase VS Playbar comparison, there’s no winner since they’re both at the same price point and with the same pros and cons despite some differences.

 Setup Process for Sonos Playbar and Playbase

-For any speaker, it should only take a few minutes to get everything up and running without you having to read wordy instructions and watch lengthy Youtube tutorials.
+For any speaker, it should only take a few minutes to complete the setup without you having to read wordy instructions and watch lengthy Youtube tutorials.

-In this case, both devices have essentially the same setup.
-You connect the speaker to your TV using the digital optical cable, download the Sonos mobile application, and let the app walk you through the entire setup process.
+In this case, both the Playbase and Playbar have essentially the same setup.
+You connect the multi-room speaker to your TV using the digital optical cable, download the Sonos mobile application, and let the Sonos app walk you through the entire setup process of Playbar and Playbase.

-Since you don’t have to read the manual for the step-by-step procedure, you’ll be able to use your speaker in no time.
-Then again, should you encounter any problems, you can always consult the manual or contact the support team.
+Since you don’t have to read the manual for the step-by-step procedure, you’ll be able to use and power up your speaker in no time.
+Then again, should you encounter any setup problems, you can always consult the manual or contact the support team.

-Mobile apps have become a thing of today’s speakers, and when it comes to the soundbar, Sonos has kept up.
+Mobile apps are popular with today’s speakers, and when it comes to the soundbar, Sonos has kept up with its software.

-We find the Sonos app to be well-designed and easy to use.
-It doesn’t leave you confused and stuck figuring out the functions, which is really how it should be for any app, especially those that can stream music.
-It’s also compatible with Android and iOS, so there’s no issue there.
+In our reviews, we find the Sonos app well-designed and easy to use.
+It doesn’t leave you stuck figuring out the functions, which is really how it should be for any app, especially those that can stream music.
+It’s also compatible with Android and iOS.

-Besides setting up and tweaking the speaker settings, you can use the app to stream music from Groove, Spotify, and Tidal.
-If you already have personal playlists stored in your drive, you can play those too.
+Besides setting up and tweaking the speaker settings such as volume, you can use the Sonos app for streaming music from Groove, Spotify, and Tidal.
+If you already have personal music playlists stored in your drive, you can play those too instead of streaming.

-Airplay 2 support is a luxury more than a necessity, and if it’s one that you want, the Playbase is compatible with it.
-Unfortunately, the Playbar doesn’t support it, much like most of the Sonos speakers.
+Apple Airplay 2 support is a luxury feature more than a necessity in the music experience, and the Playbase is compatible with it.
+Unfortunately, the Playbar doesn’t support it, like other Sonos speakers.

-Still, if you prefer the Playbar and you want Airplay, you can buy the Airplay-enabled Sonos One.
+Still, if you prefer the Playbar and Apple Airplay, you can buy the Airplay-enabled Sonos One.

-Another area where these two Sonos speakers differ is the Ethernet port.
-The Playbase only has one Ethernet port, but the Playbar has two.
+In our reviews, another area where these two Sonos speakers differ is the Ethernet port.
+The Playbase (like the Beam) only features one port, but the Playbar has two.

-Two Ethernet ports give you more convenience when streaming.
-Typically, you’d use one port to connect the soundbar to your home network and the other port to connect other devices to the internet.
+Two Ethernet ports give you more convenience during movie or music streaming.
+Typically, you’d use one port to connect the sound bar to your home network and the other port to connect other devices to the internet.

-There are four ways you can control either speaker: the standard IR remote, Sonos app, Amazon Alexa, or the on-device controls.
+There are four different ways you can control the Playbase and Playbar: the standard IR remote control, Sonos app, Amazon Alexa, or the on-device controls.

-For the Playbar, you get physical buttons on the side panel for play, pause, and volume.
+The Playbar features physical control buttons that are set on the side panel for play, pause, and volume.
 It’s a little outdated, but it’s not that big of a deal.

-For the Playbase, you get three touch-interface buttons in front of the speaker.
+For the Playbase, you get three touch-interface control buttons in front of the speaker.
 The controls include Play, Pause, Track Change, and Volume.
 Wall-mounted or not, you can easily control and power up either speaker.
 These controls on the system are useful if you misplace the remote in the room.

 Playbase VS Playbar Mounting Options

-Only one of these speakers can be wall-mounted, and that’s the Playbar.
-It’s a standard soundbar shape that offers you two mounting options — either you mount it on the wall or you simply place it on top of your TV rack.
+Only one of these Sonos speakers can be wall-mounted – the Playbar.
+It’s a standard sound bar shape that offers you two mounting options — either you mount it on the wall or you simply place it on top of your TV rack.

-On the other hand, Playbase is made to support TVs and can’t be mounted on the wall.
-It can handle up to 34 kg of weight and is perfect if you want your device to blend in with the TV and interior.
+On the other hand, Playbase is a sound device made to support TVs and can’t be mounted on the wall.
+It can handle up to 34 kg of weight, blending in with the TV and interior.

 Since the Playbar is the one that offers wall-mounting option for TVs, it wins this round.

 Sonos Soundbars Support

 Whichever one you purchase, the Playbar and the Playbase can offer stellar support from Sonos.
-Though we think you would hardly use it, it’s good that Sonos has a good customer service team in case you encounter any problems with your device.
+Though we think you would hardly use it, it’s good that Sonos has a good customer service team in case you encounter any problems with your device at home.

-We tried contacting them a few times, and the experience was not frustrating at all.
-We didn’t have to wait long to get in touch with an actual person and they’re friendly as well.
+We tried contacting them a few times for these reviews, and the experience was not frustrating at all.
+It’s good that we didn’t have to wait long to get in touch with an actual person and they make sure that the experience is smooth.

 Is Sonos Playbase better than Playbar?

 No, the Sonos Playbase isn’t better than Playbar.
-While the extra woofer on the Playbase provides more bass, the Playbar offers a more room-filling sound that nicely balances the bass and the treble without drowning out the details.
+While the extra woofer on the Playbase provides resonant lows, the Playbar offers a more room-filling sound that nicely balances the lows and the treble without drowning out the details.

 What is the difference between the Sonos Playbar and Playbase?